-The OfS has a number of security measures in place to protect your personal information, including accreditation to the Cyber Essentials PLUS standard for cyber security, and mandatory staff training in data protection and information security on joining the OfS and then on an annual basis.
+The OfS has a number of security measures in place to protect your personal information, including accreditation to the Cyber Essentials PLUS standard for cybersecurity, and mandatory staff training in data protection and information security.

 Ipsos MORI has regular internal and external audits of its information security and is registered to the International Standard for Information Security, ISO 27001.
-Ipsos MORI is a member of the Market Research Society, which means they sign up to carrying out market research in an ethical and compliant way.
+Ipsos MORI is a member of the Market Research Society, which means it has signed up to carrying out market research in an ethical and compliant way.

-How do I opt out of being contacted by Ipsos MORI to complete the survey?
+How do I opt out of being contacted by Ipsos MORI to complete the NSS or the NSS pilot 2022?

-You can ask Ipsos MORI to remove your details from the contact list being used for this survey.
+You can ask Ipsos MORI to remove your details from the contact list being used for both surveys.
 Ipsos MORI will ask you to confirm your details to ensure that the correct records are removed from the contact list.
-It is important that students verify their identity so the NSS provides robust data for potential students and their advisors to make informed choices.
+It is important that students verify their identity so the NSS provides robust data for potential students and their advisers to make informed choices.
 If a student opts out at any stage, all personal information (contact details, date of birth, etc.) will be securely and permanently deleted from the contact list used for this survey and they will not be contacted by Ipsos MORI again.
-Students may do this using the 'opt-out' form on the thestudentsurvey.com website, or by contacting Ipsos MORI or the OfS.
+Students may do this using the 'opt-out' form on the survey website2 from 6 January until 30 April 2022, or by contacting Ipsos MORI at thestudentsurvey@ipsos.com.
+Students can also opt out of participation in the NSS 2022 pilot at the end of completing the main NSS survey.

 In exceptional circumstances, it may be necessary for the OfS to analyse student-level data relating to refusals or opt-outs.
 In this case, Ipsos MORI will securely transfer data to the OfS about students who have actively opted out of the survey.